One elf asked, “Who are you?”

 Design a book writing website for book promotion in the digital age and learn to use social media effectively.

 A Book Writing Website can change the undefined to something defined.
 Literary agents will scrutinize our Web presence, before they will agree to representation.
 Mainstream publishers also are influenced by our Web platform.
 A book writing website evolves with each new book, event and change in direction.
 We may add multimedia, games, quizzes and other advanced technologies to draw and maintain website traffic.
-As technology changes, we must replace outdated and outmoded elements, such as templates and video formats.
+As technology changes, we must replace outdated and outmoded elements, such as unsupported templates and video formats.
 Websites define brands for the modern world.
 By adding a contemporary flair to traditional book promotion, book marketing and book selling, a flashy website design can make books attractive to technologically sophisticated consumers of the digital age.
 As reading falls out of favor, book promotion must attract remaining readers and encourage reluctant readers to engage with our vibrant content.
 The genre of our books, the covers, inside illustrations, videos of readings, video trailers, slide shows, excerpts and reviews should help generate ideas that will make our book writing website an extension of our books.
 This said, we do not want to build a site that is creative but hard to navigate, or difficult to view on a mobile device.
-Most people are using mobile devices to navigate the Web, today.
+Many people are using mobile devices to navigate the Web, today.
+Devices of an increasingly small size, with burgeoning content to explore, call for brevity of verbiage and minimization of visuals.
+Lengthy texts and oversized images are rejected across the Web.
+Scrolling and panning are frustrations that few viewers are willing to undertake.
+Long and confusing productions of any nature are unlikely to maintain attention through to completion.
+Attention is subject to wandering, because all of us are seeking solid structures upon which to reflect and from which to build personal strength.